EddieDover/mothership-crew-relationships/README.md

 - **Relationships Tab**: Adds a dedicated "Relationships" tab to Mothership character sheets
 - **8 Relationship Categories**: Companions, Professional, Romantic, Obligation & Debt, Shared Secrets, History, Conflict, and Family & Kin
 - **80 Unique Relationships**: 10 specific relationships per category.
+- **Custom Relationships**: Don't like the built-in relationshps?
+Edit them and write your own!
+- **Relationship Map Viewer**: A button in the token section allows you to view a relationship web.

 ## Requirements